karanjaE/todos_graphql-api/ARTICLE.md

 # Conclusion

 At this point, we should be able to create simple queries and mutations and have an understanding of how GraphQL works in Ruby/Rails.

+I'd also like to thank my good friend [Austin](https://github.com/akabiru) for letting me use his article on [building RESTful APIs with Rails 5](https://scotch.io/tutorials/build-a-restful-json-api-with-rails-5-part-one) as inspiration for this series.

 In the next part of the tutorial, we will look at authentication.